Add and Subtract Dates using DATEADD in SQL Server

-Date manipulation is a common scenario when retrieving or storing data in a SQL Server database.
-There are several functions that are available and in this tip we look at how to use the DATEADD function.
+Date manipulation is a common scenario when retrieving or storing data in a Microsoft SQL Server database.
+There are several date functions (DATENAME, DATEPART, DATEADD, DATEDIFF, etc.) that are available and in this tutorial, we look at how to use the DATEADD function in SQL queries, stored procedures, T-SQL scripts, etc. for OLTP databases as well as data warehouse and data science projects.

 The DATEADD function simply allows you to add or subtract the specified number of units of time to a specified date/time value.

-The format of the DATEADD function is as follows:
+The T-SQL syntax of the DATEADD function is as follows:

 DATEADD(DAY, 5, '9/1/2011')

--- to subtract 5 months from September 1, 2011 the function would be
+-- Syntax to subtract 5 months from September 1, 2011 (input date) the function would be

 DATEADD(MONTH, -5, '9/1/2011')